Bad Religion: Logo

 Bad Religion's logo, a black Latin cross with a red prohibition sign over it, has been referred to by fans as the "Crossbuster".
 It was created by guitarist Brett Gurewitz, who drew it on a piece of paper and showed it to the rest of the band.

-In the live documentary, Along the Way, Greg Hetson, Greg Graffin, and Jay Bentley were all asked the question, "What's the meaning of the Bad Religion symbol?"
+In the live documentary Along the Way, Greg Hetson, Greg Graffin, and Jay Bentley were all asked about the meaning.
+According to Hetson, it was an anti-establishment symbol, with the church seeming the easiest target for having a symbol and beliefs which do not reflect the real world.